RobertoDebarba/springweb-crudl-demo/README.md

-# JavaFX CRUDL demo desktop application
+# Spring WEB CRUDL teaching application

 WEB application developed in Java, Spring, MySQL, REST and JavaScript vanilla.
 This application was developed in my programming classes, with teaching/education purposes.